☞ This page is subject to progressive minor change, especially whilst the current reindexing exercise is in progress.

 approximately Kings Lynn / Downham Market / Ely / Cambridge / ✈ Stansted / Maldon

 briefly: the whole of Suffolk and Norfolk, plus eastern Cambridgeshire and north-east Essex

-OR historically north-east of the rivers Great Ouse and Blackwater, which in modern times is broadly north-east of the M11, ✈ Stansted and A120
+OR historically east of the river Great Ouse and north of the Blackwater, which in modern terms is broadly north-east of the M11, ✈ Stansted and A120

-— Similarly, where a multi-line item is for Suffolk AND Norfolk (and maybe other counties), add a further line for East Anglia, and then the ref-ID includes “EA”.
+— Similarly, where a multi-line item is for Suffolk AND Norfolk (and maybe other counties), add an extra line for East Anglia, and then the ref-ID includes “EA”.

-— If a multi-county area includes either only Suffolk OR Norfolk, ref-ID includes “SK” OR “NK”, but no extra line.
+— If an item relating to more than one county includes either Suffolk OR Norfolk (but not both), its reference-ID includes “SK” OR “NK”, but no "extra" line.

 |BSE||= Bury St Edmunds|

 |SWOLD or SW||= Southwold ["SW" can also mean south-west]|